vinfreecs/genga/docs/Collisions.rst

 ==========

-A collision between two particles happens when the separation :math:`r_{ij}` between two bodies :math:`i` and :math:`j` gets smaller than the sum of their physical radii :math:`R_i + R_j`.
+A collision between two particles happens when the separation :math:`r_{ij}` between two bodies :math:`i` and :math:`j` gets smaller than (or close to) the sum of their physical radii :math:`R_i + R_j`.
 The current version of GENGA treats collisions as perfect inelastic mergers by forming one single bigger body.
 During this collision process, linear momentum is conserved, but not the energy, since a part of the kinetic energy and the potential self-energy is transferred into an internal energy :math:`U`.
 Angular momentum is conserved by transferring the angular momentum of the two bodies into the spin of the new body.

+The :literal:`Collision Model` option can be used to implement a different collision model than perfect merger.
+This can be done int the :literal:`collide` function in the file :literal:`directAcc.h`.

 When a collision happens, the coordinates of the two involved bodies are reported in the collision file (see :ref:`CollisionsFile`).